Finnoy Travel - Travel Stories and Reviews

 Estonian Maritime Museum

 Estonian Maritime Museum is a place to get an informative overview of Estonian maritime history.
 The museum is divided into two parts.
 The main exhibition is located in Fat Margaret tower (a part of the town wall) in Tallinn Old Town.
-There you can learn about maritime history and navigation in Estonia.
+There, you can learn about Estonia's maritime history and navigation.
 The other part is called Seaplane Harbour where you will find ships and wreckage.
-Especially, Seaplane Harbour is an impressively designed museum which you must add to your bucket list.
+Seaplane Harbour is an impressive museum you must add to your bucket list.

 Seaplane Harbourminuteinute's walk away from Fat Margeret.
-The route is easy to walk but it goes away from the old town.
-You can always take a taxi or public transport back if the weather is bad.
+The route is easy to walk on, but it goes away from the old town.
+You can always take a taxi or public transport back if the weather is terrible.

 Tallinn Christmas Market